anthonykasza/hdc_experiments/README.md

   - this paper utilizes Grover's algo to speed up the memory search done in the cleanup step
     - this approach is better han resonator networks
   - hardware does not currently exist to implement. womp womp.
+- Fractional Binding in Vector Symbolic Architectures as Quasi-Probability Statements
+  - probability
+    - 'binding encodes data'
+    - 'similarity computes probability'
+    - 'bundling updates beliefs'
+    - 'unbinding is analogous to conditioning'
+    - there is no mention of rotate/permute. what would a permuation of a prob density look like, visually? how would one rotate a bell curve?
+  - other operations
+    - 'marginalization' reads like leveling/binning
+    - 'sampling' i'm unable to understand
+      - since each element in a HV represents the same amount of information, sampling a symbol/object/concept is possible by sampling the HV's elements
+    - 'entropy' i'm unable to understand
+    - 'mutual information' i'm unable to understand